Dh-Kh/box_data1/Readme.md

 ## Features

 * Fetches country data from the [REST Countries API](https://restcountries.com).
-* Handles cases where capital data might be missing or in unexpected formats.
 * Exports the data neatly into an Excel file with columns for name, capital, and flag.

 ## Usage